MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

     -   Change the Title of the New Group to **Security** in the properties pane on the right.

-5. Add the Contact entity to the sitemap
+5. Add the Contact table to the sitemap

     -   Select **New Subarea**.

     -   In the **Properties** pane, select **Entity** from the dropdown for **Type**.

-    -   Search for **Contact** entity from the dropdown for **Entity**.
+    -   Search for **Contact** table from the dropdown for **Entity**.

-6. Add the Visit entity to the sitemap
+6. Add the Visit table to the sitemap

     -   Select **Security** group and click **Add**.